Sweet potato chips topped with a dollop of herbed goat cheese and a drizzle of honey make a savory, easy vegetarian appetizer!

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-Get the Recipe Sweet Potato Goat Cheese Bites
+Get the Recipe Sweet Potato and Whipped Goat Cheese Appetizer Bites

 Quick and easy to make, these sweet potato rounds are an excellent bite-sized holiday appetizer, full of flavor from the tangy herb-filled goat cheese and a drizzle of honey!